Cat & Thomas Mountains (NYS DEC)

 Continue on the yellow trail for 2.0 miles to the Cat Mt. summit.
 Footing is more difficult than the other trails and hikers should be prepared for the longer, more challenging trek.

-For a more direct hike to Cat Mt., park at the Edgecomb Pond Rd. area and follow the red trail on a dirt road past the pond for 0.7 miles (making a sharp right just past a gate) to the intersection with the blue trail (At 0.3 miles, you will pass on your left the section of the red trail that climbs steeply to Cat Mt.).
+For a more direct hike to Cat Mt., park at the Edgecomb Pond Rd. parking lot and follow the red trail on a dirt road past the pond for 0.7 miles (making a sharp right just past a gate) to the intersection with the blue trail (At 0.3 miles, you will pass on your left the section of the red trail that climbs steeply to Cat Mt.).
 Turn left (south) and follow the blue trail for 0.8 miles until you reach a T intersection.
 Turn left (south) and follow the blue trail for 0.4 miles to Cat Mt.